From Ohio History Central

 Portrait of Mi-A-Qu-A, a Miami chief.

-The Miamis were allies of the French until British traders moved into the Ohio Country, around 1740.
+The Miami were allies of the French until British traders moved into the Ohio Country, around 1740.
 The French forced the British out of Ohio, and the Miamis allied themselves with the French again until the British victory in the French and Indian War.
 As French trading posts turned into British forts, many Miami natives moved to present-day Indiana to avoid further battles with the more powerful British.
-During the American Revolution, the Miamis, who were especially fearful of additional white settlers moving into the Ohio Country, fought with the British against the United States.
-After the defeat of the British, the Miami natives continued to fight the United States.
+During the American Revolution, the Miami, who were especially fearful of additional white settlers moving into the Ohio Country, fought with the British against the United States.
+After the defeat of the British, the Miami natives continued to fight the newly-formed United States.